hylandtechoutreach/hackathon-app-front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It's cool.

+Install Git/Git Bash.
+Clone the Repository.
+Then you can run it locally.

+Start by installing [NodeJS](https://nodejs.org/).
+This will install `npm`.
+If you are using Visual Studio Code, you may have to restart it after installing.

+After that, open up the folder and run `npm install`.
+Then, to start the server, you can run the `npm start` command.

 ## Available Scripts

 In the project directory, you can run: